pockethost/pockethost/readme.md

 - SSL cert provisioning and management
 - Storage
 - Volume mounts
-- Could computing or VPS deployment
+- Cloud computing or VPS deployment
 - CDN and static asset hosting
 - Amazon AWS
 - Lots more - scaling, firewalls, DDoS defense, user security, log rotation, patches, updates, build tools, CPU architectures, multitenancy, on and on

+PocketHost is free and open source project licensed under the MIT License.

 This monorepo contains the entire open source stack that powers pockethost.io.
 You can use it to run your own private or public multitenant platform.